nucleic/enaml/docs/source/index.rst

 -----------------

     If you think you may not be the only one to have thought a thought, you are probably right.
-Look here to see if your if your question has already been asked, then take solace in the realization that you are not alone.
+Look here to see if your question has already been asked, then take solace in the realization that you are not alone.